artcom/mqtt-topping/README.md

 Wraps the MQTT.js client to multiplex incoming messages to the subscribed handlers and supports querying retained topics via HTTP.

+Expects that the default MQTT message payload is formatted as JSON.

 ## MQTT Client

 ### Features